 - Federal Bar Association

-- Active Member of the North Carolina Healthcare Facility Association
+- North Carolina Healthcare Facility Association

 - Wake County Bar Association – Secretary (1998)